 The Science of Happy: You Don't Have to Be Born That Way

-We see pictures of happy people on social media.
-We watch videos of crazy cat antics that make us laugh.
+We look at pictures of happy people on social media.
+We watch adorable cat and dog videos that make us laugh.
 We read and share inspirational quotes.
 It makes us wonder: Are some people just born happier than others?

 What Does It Mean to Be Happy?

-Author Tal Ben-Shahar, who has lectured in psychology at Harvard University, defines happiness as "the overall experience of pleasure and meaning.
+Best-selling author, renowned Harvard psychology lecturer and global speaker Tal Ben-Shahar mesmerizes audiences with his views on happiness.
+He defines happiness as "the overall experience of pleasure and meaning.
 A happy person enjoys positive emotions while perceiving his or her life as purposeful."

 What if you don’t fit the bill?
 Is happiness within reach?
 Research shows people with a higher sense of purpose may live longer.
 They also experience less sickness.
-And according to Positive Psychology leaving site icon happier people have a lower risk of heart disease and a host of other physical benefits.
+The American Heart Association leaving site icon reports happiness helps fend off a long list of serious health issues.
+Stress, high blood pressure, obesity, stroke and cardiovascular disease are some of them.

 How Can You Be Happier?